antoine-jacquet/antoine-jacquet.github.io/index.md

 You can find my resume [here](assets/images/CV_AJacquet.pdf).

-I am visiting Columbia University until July 2022.
+I am visiting the department of Economics at Columbia University until July 2022.

 ### Contact info